KSP-KOS/KOS/doc/source/language/user_functions.rst

          RETURN. // no return value.
        } ELSE {
          RETURN "hello". // a string return value
-       }.
+       }
-    }.
+    }

 Then the kerboscript compiler is not clever enough to detect this and warn you about it.
-The internal stack will not get corrupted by this error, as some experienced programmers might expect upon hearing this (because secretly all kerboscript user functions return a value even if it's never used, so there's universally always something to pop off the stack even for the empty return statements.)
-However, you will still have to deal with the fact that the calling program might be getting nulls back some of the time if you make this programming error.
+However, the internal stack will not get corrupted by this error, as some experienced programmers might expect upon hearing this (because secretly all kerboscript user functions return a value of zero if they never gave an explicit return value, so there's universally always something to pop off the stack even for the empty return statements.)

-In general, make sure that if you *sometimes* return a value from a user function, that you *always* do so in every path through your function.
+In general, it's still a good idea to make sure that if you *sometimes* return a value from a user function, that you *always* do so in every path through your function.

 Accidentally using globals
 ~~~~~~~~~~~~~~~~~~~~~~~~~~